NotaSweat-VR/NotaSweatPluginManager/README.md

 # NotaSweatPluginManager

-A plugin manager for the vr game, Gorilla Tag.
-I am planning to add a plugin installer, like how Monkey Mod Manager works.
+A Mod Manager For The VR Game, Gorilla Tag.
+I Have Added The Features as seen in the Latest Release.